 Years later I would find out two of my friends had similar eerie, if not downright disturbing, experiences within this building.
 I will share those later in our investigation but while we are here…I am wondering if any of you lived at or found your way to the Park Avenue Health Club Apartments?
 Please email me your memories.
 We can keep your name anonymous, if that suits you.

 Boys and girls, I realize I have really gone off coarse of our hospital investigation but this has been such a great trip down Park Avenue memory lane for me.
 Inspired by the festivities, I got out the Birthday Party and Gun Club records and really let myself dream of 1987.
 When we meet again, I will share my formal study and all research on the hospital at Park and Dewey Avenues…in our next chapter of Park Avenue and the Mysterious Hospital.

-Investigation at a Glance: Long a Park Avenue devotee, a chance encounter with the Park Ave Health Club and Apartments in the early 1990s spurred my hunt to unravel the unusual origins of this strange building.
-Follow along the twisting path to the privately owned Nicholas Senn Hospital, its owners, their Field Club mansion, a mysterious swimming coach, the mermaid daughters, the Doctors Hospital, lingering spirits, memories and Omaha lore.
+Long a Park Avenue devotee, a chance encounter with the Park Ave Health Club and Apartments in the early 1990s spurred my hunt to unravel the unusual origins of this strange building.
+Readers are given exclusive entry to the privately run Nicholas Senn Hospital.
+Follow along the twisting path to meet its founders and the story behind their Field Club mansion, a mysterious death, the mermaid nurses and daughters, the Doctors Hospital, lingering spirits, memories and Omaha lore.

 I welcome your feedback and contributions to this Park Avenue investigation.
 Feel free to share thoughts and clues in “Comments.”
 I welcome you to poke around with your flashlight.
 Investigate.
 Hide in the shrubbery.
 Look under these rocks and down those alleyways.
 I am more than pleased to have you tiptoe about.
 By the time you head for home, I hope you have been fully Sherlocked and Satiated.
 Thank you, detective friends.